aqulu/mode-recognizer/README.md

-# mode-recognizer
+# mode-recognizer (work in progress)
-a cli for recognizing the scale and mode of a song based on a combination notes
+a cli suggestion different scales and modes for a song based on a combination of notes supplied by the user